joeysavoie/ReportProj-Backend/README.md

 # ReportProj-Backend
-Reporting Project Back-End written in Node.JS
+Reporting Project Back-End

+Written in Node.JS
+Database: MongoDB or SQL
+Hosted on Heroku